music-suite/music-suite/docs/src/User-Guide.md

 The expression `c` enters a middle C (or C4) with a duration of a a whole note.
 Durations are measured in rational numbers: a duration of `1` is a whole note (or semibreve), a duration of `1/2` is a half note (or minim), and so on.

-Note: Unlike in many other languages Haskell numbers are *overloaded*.
-The syntax of numbers do not convey any type information, so `0.25` and `1/4` are equivalent.
+> Note: In Haskell, numbers are *overloaded*.
+The syntax do not convey any type information: `0.25` and `1/4` are equivalent.
 In Music Suite, all time values are implemented using arbitrary-precision rational numbers.

 ```music+haskell
 c